 - The market grows at the macro level.
 If the product is early in the market, the tide of market growth will catapult the product to success.

-Questions: Is the product targeted at small and growing market?
+Questions: Is the product targeted at a small and growing market?
 What are the indicators that prove it is targeting small and growing market?
-If product tends to target other markets, how can we pivot the idea to small and growing market?
+If the product tends to target other markets, how can we pivot the idea to a small and growing market?
 Etc.

 Reference: To explore more on this read zero to one by Peter Thiel

 2. Build a hook to pull the users

 Go where users are, throw a hook at them, and pull them to the product.